Movement 2DisconnectDay 63

 He looked for the city which has the foundations, whose builder and maker is God.

-When an order you assumed was permanent collapses — a career, an institution, a marriage, a whole world you trusted to hold — the disconnect is brutal, and the first thing it threatens is your sense that anything is solid at all.
+When an order you assumed was permanent collapses, a career, an institution, a marriage, a whole world you trusted to hold, the disconnect is brutal, and the first thing it threatens is your sense that anything is solid at all.
 If that could fall, you think, then nothing is safe.
-But Augustine's word still stands across sixteen centuries: we have no enduring city here.
+But the old word still holds across the centuries: you have no enduring city here.
 The thing that fell was never your foundation, however much you had let it feel like one.
 You had simply confused a particular order, a familiar arrangement, with the Kingdom itself — the way the Christians of 410 confused Rome with the cause of God.
-The shaking is terrible, but it is also clarifying.
-It pries your hope loose from what could never finally bear its weight and frees it to rest where it actually belongs: on the city to come, the one whose builder is God, the one no sack can reach.
-What fell was a city of man.
-Your true home was never in the rubble.
-It is still being built, and its maker does not fail.
+The shaking is frightening, and it is also clarifying.

 ← Day 62Day 64